daisvke/ft_otp/README.md

 // Examples of usage

 // With a Hex key

 // 1.
-Generate and save the encrypted key to the external file ` make && ./ft_otp -g keys/key.hex
+Generate and save the encrypted key to the external file `ft_otp.key`. make && ./ft_otp -g keys/key.hex

+// 2.
+Decode the encrypted key and generate a TOTP code from it.
+// Compare our TOTP code to the one delivered by `oathtool`.
 ./ft_otp ft_otp.key -k && echo "" && oathtool --totp $(cat keys/key.hex) -v

 // With a Base32 key

 make && ./ft_otp ft_otp.key -k && echo "" && athtool --totp -b $(cat keys/key.base32) -v
 ```